How Healthy Is Your Nervous System: Polyvagal Theory Made Simple

 The Polyvagal Ladder: Keys to Finding Your Sweet Spot

-Drawing on the work of Dr. Stephen Porges, the Polyvagal Ladder gives us a tool to determine where we fall on a scale of vagal functioning.
+The Polyvagal Ladder gives us a tool to determine where we fall on a scale of vagal functioning.
+Polyvagal Theory describes three modes of nervous system functioning, and how affected we are by trauma, stress, and adversity.

-Do you fall in the Green zone, the Orange zone, or the Red zone?
+Do you fall in the Green Zone, the Orange Zone, or the Red Zone?

 The good news?
 Once we are familiar with the three zones of nervous system functioning, we can use techniques to move from the Orange Zone to the Green Zone or the Red Zone toward the Green Zone.